Statistics Show Pedestrians Face Significant Dangers In Delaware

 Risks to Delaware Pedestrians

 Many traffic safety advocates attribute Delaware's high rate of pedestrian accidents to the state's wide, divided highways and the distance between crosswalks.
-Additionally, most pedestrian deaths in the state happened along roads with speed limits of 50 mph or higher.
+Additionally, most pedestrian deaths in the state happened along roads with 50 mph or higher speed limits.
 Common characteristics of Delaware pedestrian accidents include:

 Urban setting.
 In 2014, approximately 76 percent of pedestrian accidents occurred in urban areas, many of them near lower-income housing.

 - Alcohol or drugs.
-Motorists under the influence of drugs or alcohol have slower reaction times and are less able to spot a pedestrian in the roadway.
+Motorists under the influence of drugs or alcohol have slower reaction times and can spot pedestrians less in the roadway.
 Alcohol and drug use by pedestrians also play a role in these crashes; of the 36 pedestrians killed in 2015, 27 were under the influence of alcohol or drugs.

 - Time of day.
-The majority of Delaware pedestrian accidents occur at night when it is more difficult for motorists to see pedestrians walking alongside—or crossing—roadways.
+Most Delaware pedestrian accidents occur at night when it is more difficult for motorists to see pedestrians walking alongside—or crossing—roadways.

 - Beach traffic.
-A large number of pedestrian accidents have occurred on Route 1 in Rehoboth and Dewey Beach.
+Many pedestrian accidents have occurred on Route 1 in Rehoboth and Dewey Beach.

 - Traffic law violations or motorist errors.
 Accidents involving pedestrians may also be caused by speeding, distracted driving, making quick turns through crosswalks, and failure to see pedestrians due to cars parked along the roadway.